wpwupingwp/OGU/README.md

     The query string user provied.
 It behaves same with the query you typed in the Search Box in NCBI Genbank's webpage.

     Make sure to follow NCBI's grammer of query.
-Please do not forget quotation mark if it has more than one word.
-The default *string* is empty.
+It can contains several words.
+Remember to add quotation mark if an item have more than one words, for instance, *"Homo sapiens"[organism].

+    Do not add quotation mark at the beginning and end of the query string.
+    For instance, *"cbs[gene] AND "Homo sapiens"[organism]" may return empty result.

 * -refseq